 - The credit line on the YesCreditOne site says “up to $1,500.”
 But remember that “up to” means you may or may not get anything close to that.
 Purportedly it can be as low as $300 (and from what I recall, $300 is what my former roommate had as his credit limit on his card).

 Are they offering a great deal with their credit cards?
-Um, no, not exactly.
-Although the gasoline reward is an admirable addition and quite novel for this kind of card, their fees and interest rates are much too high.
+Well, not exactly great in the aspect that it’s a huge line of credit with an annual fee.
+Their interest rates are pretty high and there is an annual fee but you have to remember that at this end of the market (for those with damaged or little credit history) the options are not as good and you have to pay to play.
 But just because they don’t have consumer-friendly terms doesn’t mean they are a scam.
 To the best of my knowledge, the Yes Credit One/Credit One cards are legitimate and if used responsibly, they can be used to build credit.
 However, I think there are much better deals in the marketplace for someone who does their homework.
 I would recommend you investigate other credit cards designed for those with bad credit scores or little credit history as well as secured cards (which require a small refundable deposit in exchange for a nominal line of credit to start).

 If you would like to check out alternatives, please see my sponsored rankings of the best secured credit cards to rebuild credit.